cbrookins/SpeedrunGuides/Resident Evil -1996/PS1/ResidentEvil_1996_PS1.md

 Exit storage and go back up the stairs
 Make a right
 While looking at the knobless door, do a 270 degree turn away from the zombie then dodge
-	NOTE:  I couldn't get this to work, so I killed this zombie
+**Note:**  I couldn't get this turn to work, so I killed this zombie
 Make a left, dodge the two zombies, and go though the door at the end of the hall
 Across the catwalk and into the second floor dining room
 Go towards the blue jewel